 The signature change in design for the new hotel is the use of the quatrefoil.
 An ancient design motif, it’s been seen in the renderings of rooms at Wynn Everett* and other new properties proposed in the US.
 But finally it seems like this design shift is executed in Cotai, with the theme present in lighting, furniture, and even in reverse relief in the wall decor.

 Also changed is the warm but overwhelming sense of texture everywhere from Encore.
 Here, D&D has gone simple.
 Walls are warm white, ceilings are lit with inset lighting, and the room has an accent wall, bed, simple white beautiful art and clean linens.
-It’s the changed I wanted for Encore (review of renovation forthcoming) that we didn’t get, and I have to say the simplicity trumps anything over the top Wynn has allowed in my opinion.
+It’s the change I wanted for Encore (review of renovation forthcoming) that we didn’t get.
+I have to say the simplicity trumps anything over the top Wynn has allowed, in my opinion.

 And the DNA doesn’t stop there.
 While the room itself has the DNA of a Wynn property with a twist, the bathroom takes all the best of Wynn and Encore aesthetically and functionally.
 The wall to wall shelf for toiletries is there.
 But the cool, cold limestone is replaced with homey wood circles inset into the door and a wood (or wood look) floor.
 It’s all the roots of Roger Thomas, under the guidance of Steve, taken to the next level.
 Simplistic, beautiful, and pure.